nychealth/coronavirus-data/trends/Readme.md

 This file contains the rate of deaths per 100,000 people, stratified by month and three different geographies: citywide, borough, and MODZCTA.
 The level of geography is indicated following the underscore (_) in each column heading.
 Please see the technical notes for a [description of MODZCTA](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas).

 Deaths are aggregated by the date of death.
-This file is updated on the Monday following the 14th day of each month at a 14-day lag to address delays in reporting.
+This file is updated on the third Thursday each month with data through the end of the previous month to address delays in reporting.

 The rate of deaths per 100,000 people is suppressed for a specific geography when the count of deaths is between 1 and 4 due to imprecise and unreliable estimates and also to protect patient confidentiality.